gregv12/fluxtion-server/docs/architecture/sequence-diagrams/index.md

 ## Conclusion

-The sequence diagrams in this directory provide a detailed view of the key operations in Fluxtion Server.
+The sequence diagrams in this directory provide a detailed view of the key operations in Mongoose server.
 They are a valuable resource for understanding how the system works and for diagnosing issues that may arise during development or operation.